Actual Cash Value and Replacement Cost Differences

 - Con of Actual cash value is that you decide to replace your damaged or stolen item with a new item, you may find it hard to find and also find it unsatisfactory while that of replacement cost is that the premium is higher than the actual cash value.

-- Actual cost value gives a lower price while replacement cost gives more coverage
+- The actual cost value gives a lower price while the replacement cost provides more coverage.

 |Basis||Actual Cash Value||Replacement Cost|